 Former President Barack Obama expected in Chicago for jury duty

-CHICAGO – Former President Barack Obama is expected to appear for jury duty in downtown Chicago.
+CHICAGO (AP) _ Former President Barack Obama is expected to appear for jury duty in downtown Chicago.

 A senior law enforcement official who has been briefed says Obama is scheduled to show up for jury duty on Wednesday morning at the Richard J. Daley Center.
 The official, who is not authorized to speak about the former president’s jury duty, spoke on condition of anonymity.